Title Insurance for Your Peace of Mind

-|Shopping for a mortgage loan?
-We will be glad to help!
-Give us a call today at (909) 467-1090.
+|Searching for mortgage advice?
+We will be glad to assist you!
+Call us at (909) 467-1090.
 Ready to get started?
-Apply Here.|
+Apply Online Now.|

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
 If this happens, the title insurance company will defend the title and will cost you nothing.

-- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
+- Defective title — "Defective title" covers any number of problems with the title to your home.
+It can even include a "contested title".
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
 Many other complicated problems define "Defective title" or "Clouded Title."
 The title insurance policy will protect you from these errors if the title company doesn't discover them.